 Is financial aid available for students?

 Financial aid is available for those who demonstrate true financial need.
 Applications are available at the box office or by clicking here.
 For more information, please call the Education Department at (352) 236-2851, ext.
 107. Note: All students will be required to pay the $20.00 deposit per class whether or not financial aid is awarded.
-To ensure that all students can participate, we are only able to award a maximum of $200 in scholarship money per household.

 What time should I arrive?